bmeunier/claude-sessions/README.md

 - **Tracking Changes**: Monitor git changes, todo items, and implementation details
 - **Knowledge Transfer**: Enable future sessions to understand past work without re-analyzing the entire codebase
 - **Issue Resolution**: Document problems encountered and their solutions for future reference
+- **Interactive Workflow**: Enhanced session-start behavior that prompts for goals instead of immediately starting work
+- **Flexible Directory Structure**: Uses `sessions/` directory instead of `.claude/sessions/` for simpler project integration

 These commands extend Claude Code's built-in functionality with project-specific session management capabilities.

+## ✨ What's New in This Enhanced Version

+This enhanced version includes several key improvements over the original:

+### 🎯 **Interactive Session Creation**
+- **Before**: Sessions would automatically start coding after creation
+- **After**: Session creation now **stops and asks what you'd like to work on**
+- **Why**: Gives you control over the session direction and prevents unwanted automatic implementation

+### 📁 **Simplified Directory Structure**
+- **Before**: Used `.claude/sessions/` directory structure
+- **After**: Uses root-level `sessions/` directory
+- **Why**: Easier integration into existing projects and clearer file organization

+### 🔧 **Better User Experience**
+- Enhanced command descriptions with clearer instructions
+- Improved error handling and user guidance
+- More intuitive workflow for session management

+### 📋 **Session Workflow Improvements**
+The enhanced `/project:session-start` command now:
+1. Creates the session file with proper structure
+2. Updates tracking systems
+3. **Stops and asks: "What would you like to work on in this session?"**
+4. Waits for your input before proceeding

+This creates a much more deliberate and controlled development workflow.

 ## 🚀 Quick Start